Part-Time Student Application

 NIU College of Law does not offer an official part-time program.
 However, a small number of students will be allowed to attend NIU College of Law as part-time students.
-If accepted to the part-time program, a student will meet with the Associate Dean for Student Services to determine his or her schedule.
+If accepted to the part-time program, a student will meet with the associate dean for Student Affairs to determine his or her schedule.
 Please note that NIU Law does not offer evening classes.

 A part-time applicant must fulfill the same requirements as a full-time applicant.
-To see those requirements, please see Full-Time Student Apply/Check Status.
+Visit the Full-Time Student application page to see those requirements.

 Once you have applied: